dotnet/docs-maui/docs/platform-integration/configure-multi-targeting.md

 ## Configure folder-based multi-targeting

-Another standard multi-targeting pattern is to include the platform name in a folder name.
+Another standard multi-targeting pattern is to include the platform as a folder name.
+For example, a folder named _Android_ would contain Android-specific code.
 The build system can be configured to use this pattern by adding the following XML to your .NET MAUI app project (.csproj) file as children of the `<Project>` node:

 ```xml
 <ItemGroup Condition="$(TargetFramework.StartsWith('net6.0-android')) != true">